Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Not Required

-Florida does not require separate state-level drone registration.
-All drones over 0.55 lb must be registered with the FAA ($5 for 3 years).
-FAA registration number must be visibly displayed on the aircraft.
+Florida does not require state-level drone registration.
+FAA registration is required for all drones over 250 grams (0.55 pounds).
+FAA registration costs $5 for 3 years and registration number must be displayed on aircraft exterior.

 6